anuri73/Scala-Interview/src/functional.md

     - Naive implementations of immutable data structures can result in extremely poor performance.
 For instance, concatenating many immutable strings (like in Java) is O(n2) when the best algorithm is O(n).
 It is possible to write efficient immutable data structures, it just takes a little more thought.

 ### What is function currying?

 ### What are implicit parameters?

-### What are typeclasses?
+### What are type classes?

 ### What are lenses?

-### What is and which are the uses of: Enumerators, Enumeratees and Iteratee
+### What is and which are the uses of: Enumerators, Enumerates and Iteratee

 ### What is a `functor`?

 ### What is a `applicative`?

 ### What is a `monad`?

     * #### What are the `monad` axioms?
     * #### What Scala data types are, or behave like, monads?
     * #### What are the basic and optional requirement/s to conform a Monad?